Here On The Inside

 I never gave in to any pressure to conform to any values of my family I didn’t share.
 I never gave in to any pressure to conform to my classmates’ values.
 I never gave in to pressure to lay out my life and lifestyle in such a way as to please others.
 I’ve never given in to any pressure to conform to anything.

-I’ve never once questioned that which brings me joy because I know that it wouldn’t bring me joy if it were bad.
+I’ve never once questioned what brings me joy because I know that it wouldn’t bring me joy if it were bad.
 That’s who I am and who I strive to be.
 When I built and put on a full-body costume resembling an animal and then paraded it (literally) around town, it brought me so much joy.
 It was a profound expression of part of who I am.
 To many, I was making an absolute fool of myself, demeaning myself, and hindering myself in some way for reasons they could not fathom.
 Why would anyone want to go so against the grain of society’s judgments, particularly someone as intelligent and with as much integrity as me?
 But the reality is there’s nothing objectively wrong or illogical in putting on a silly performance for your’s and others’ amusement.
 I’ve never been more full of the joy of life than when I was in costume.
 I’m not hurting anyone, so isn’t that reason enough?

 Just Like This

-They learned to repress, squash, and second-guess their judgment because they were told by those they trust, socially, philosophically, ethically, or religiously that they are inherently flawed, evil, stupid, and plain don’t matter.
+They learned to repress, squash, and second-guess their judgment because they were told by those they trust, socially, philosophically, ethically, or religiously that they are inherently flawed, evil, stupid, and plainly don’t matter.
 So many gays hate themselves, so many individualists hide in resentment, and so many flowers never bloom because the errant nail must be hammered down.
 It’s a sad injustice.

 Unlike many other self-professed individualists, I never had to “unlearn” any of this.
 I’ve always been like this, never betraying myself.
 Rand’s works, and other treatises on individualism, didn’t “open my eyes” at all.
-They only reaffirmed and gave additional logical support to what I had already known and successfully practiced since childhood.
+They reaffirmed and gave additional logical support to what I had already known and successfully practiced since childhood.
 And precisely because they often so perfectly fit some of my long-held beliefs, I continue to question them to this day.

 Because of who I am, coupled with my absolute resoluteness to follow and trust my nature and judgment, I live in what I call both the “outside” and the “inside.”
 It is the “outside” because it is “unlike the rest.”
-I first began pursuing the idea that there was an individual glory in “never making it where everyone else did,” (quoting a poem of mine) in high school.
+I first began pursuing the idea that there was an individual glory in “never making it where everyone else did” (quoting a poem of mine) in high school.
 I rejected striving to be valedictorian but instead pursued my own self-made goals.

 This honor was expanded upon when I chose to embrace my homosexuality and establish my life with my husband, eschewing the idea of fitting into heteronormative society (a much stronger entity at the time) or producing our own children.

-I elaborated this idea further when I decided to embrace my furry vision and pronounce that someday I would become a real-life furry to both my parents and others.
+I elaborated this idea further when I decided to embrace my furry vision and pronounce that someday I would become a real-life furry to my parents and others.
 I publicly display myself in a costume and even proclaim that I will live as a costume (yet to be fulfilled) until I can achieve true phenomic freedom.